 News Published on Our Intranet

-On the page below, you can find a summary of the news on our intranet portal from the end of 2019.
+The image on the next page shows you an overview of the news on our intranet portal from the end of 2019.

 Source file for the screenshot: https://seibert.biz/newsausunseremintranet)